 “You talk about stuff and competitiveness on the mound, but he is an incredible human being.
 That can’t be overlooked in all of this.”

-It was last summer that Woodruff emerged as a top-level prospect in Milwaukee's system, earning Brewers' minor league pitcher of the year honors after going 14-9 with a 2.68 ERA and a minor-league leading 173 strikeouts.
-But it was also a tragic summer, as Woodruff lost his older brother, Blake, at 28 in a four-wheeler crash in rural Mississippi.
+It was that summer that Woodruff emerged as a top-level prospect in Milwaukee's system, earning Brewers' minor league pitcher of the year honors after going 14-9 with a 2.68 ERA and a minor-league leading 173 strikeouts.
+But it was also a tragic summer; Brandon lost his older brother, Blake, at age 28 in a four-wheeler crash in rural Mississippi.

 Blake, who was 5 years older than Brandon, had largely taught his little brother the game of baseball, allowing him to tag along to high school practice before he went on to play in junior college.